flipmcf/CasterPak/Readme.md

 The problem this solves is to balance your CPU and Storage costs for streaming Video-on-demand.
 Creating an HLS (m3u8) stream from a video file (mp4, et. al.) is CPU cheap and fast compared to video encoding.

+This is designed to be a migrationless "Just connect to your existing video library" solution for streaming video-on-demand.
+Rather than pay someone to store, encode and deliver your videos, you can drop this into your stack yourself.

+This was originally designed to only create HLS streams, but has grown to become both a rendition encoder and JIT encoder to make your videos play on any website.
+You don't need to provide encoded renditions; encoding can happen on your server and this software will happily peg 16 CPU cores to serve an anonymous web request.
+Tune your cache, save your renditions, learn the software.
+Watch your costs.
+You have been warned.

+It's a great fit for those who own a large 'archive' video file on inexpensive, slow-access storage like AWS S3 Glacier or Microsoft Azure Archive.
+CasterPak can retrieve source video files from network addresses, copy them locally, and then deliver.

 Casterpak a very good fit for use cases where videos serve the 'popular' model of access.
 Videos that are frequently accessed remain cached at this server and videos that are not accessed are deleted from cache.

-Also it's a great fit for those who own a large 'archive' video file on inexpensive, slow-access storage like AWS S3 Glacier or Microsoft Azure Archive.
-CasterPak can retrieve source video files from network addressess, copy them locally, and then deliver.
-The first video play may be slow, but subsequent access to the same video is then fast.
+** New in version 0.9 **  Encoding of video renditions and JUST IN TIME encoding!
+There is a new endpoint '/i/abr' that will do transcoding of renditions for you based on a configured Adaptive Bitrate Ladder.
+Additionally, if CasterPak finds it has no encoding, it can create a stream in just a few seconds to deliver to your website while it does the encoding in the background.

+Bottom line: If you haven't encoded your videos for Adaptive Bitrate streaming yet, this package can do that for you too, on your own CPU and storage.

-You don't want to store your HLS stream forever, neither do you want to re-create a stream package for every request.
+** Caching **: You don't want to store your HLS streams forever, neither do you want to re-create a stream package for every request.
-This software provides the utilities to configure how long to store origional video files locally (video input cache ttl), files ready for streaming (streaming cache ttl), and creates stream packages on-demand from your encoded renditions if the files don't exist (handle cache miss).
+This software provides the utilities to configure how long to store original video files locally (video input cache ttl), files ready for streaming (streaming cache ttl), and creates stream packages on-demand from your encoded renditions if the files don't exist in the cache.

 This package is a good drop-in replacement for Akamai Media Services On Demand (MSOD) for video streaming.
 It supports the '.csmil' endpoint that Akamai used to support to generate master manifests of renditions, and creates media playlists and segments your renditions.

-** New in version 0.9 **
-   Encoding of video renditions.
-Work in progress.

 ## Basic Usage